-TSA Notice of Violation
+TSA Notice of Violation for Taking a Gun Through Airport Security

 49 C.F.R.
-Section 1540.111(a) of the Transportation Security Regulations (TSR) provides that you may not have a weapon, explosive or incendiary on or about your person or accessible property when performance has begun of the inspection of you or your accessible property before entering a sterile area, or before boarding an aircraft.
+Section 1540.111(a) of the Transportation Security Regulations (TSR) provides that you may not have a weapon, explosive, or incendiary on or about your person or accessible property when performance has begun of the inspection of you or your accessible property before entering a sterile area, or before boarding an aircraft.
 For practical purposes, once you’ve entered the screening process, you can’t “back out,” and the “damage” is done.

 If you violate 49 C.F.R.
 Section 1540.111(a), you’ll receive a notice from the Transportation Security Administration (TSA) of a “civil” penalty.
 The Notice will state that the TSA proposes a civil penalty in an amount that doesn’t exceed $5,000 for a violation of the Transportation Security Regulations (TSR).
-Also, the Notice will state that you can pay a lesser amount that is specified in the Notice.
+Also, the Notice will state that you can pay a lesser amount than is specified in the Notice.
 However, if you can’t reach an agreement with the TSA concerning the amount of your penalty or if you ignore the Notice, then the TSA will issue a Final Notice of Violation and a Civil Penalty Assessment Order, typically for the full penalty.

 Factors the TSA Considers in Determining the Penalty